linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 If that completes with no errors it will launch the Xen hypervisor from the ROM image and start the Qubes installer.
-The first few seconds are run with an archaic video mode, so things appear a little weird, but once the dom0 kernel initializes the graphics it should look right.
+The first few seconds are run with an archaic video mode, so things appear a little weird, but once the dom0 kernel initializes the graphics should look right.

 ![Qubes partitioning]({{ site.baseurl }}/images/Qubes_partitioning.jpg)